- Take the Cold & Flu Quiz

 - How long does it take to get over an Adenovirus 14 infection?

 - What are symptoms and signs of an Adenovirus 14 infection?

-- How is an Adenovirus 14 infection diagnosed?
+- How do health care professionals diagnose an Adenovirus 14 infection?

 - What is the treatment for an Adenovirus 14 (Ad14) infection?